-6. 12th & Imperial Transit Center - Work Order

-Action would authorize the Chief Executive Officer (CEO) to execute Work Order MTSJOC347-10 to MTS Doc.
-No. PWG347.0-22 (in substantially the same format as Attachment A) with ABC General Contractor, Inc. (ABCGC) in the amount of \$882,136.07 to demolish the building at 1501 National Avenue and convert the space to employee parking.
+6. Demolition of Building at 1501 National Avenue as part of 12th & Imperial Transit Center Rehabilitation Improvement Project and Determination that Work Order is Categorically and Statutorily Exempt under the California Environmental Quality Act - Work Order Action would 1) Authorize the Chief Executive Officer (CEO) to execute Work Order MTSJOC347-10 to MTS Doc.
+No. PWG347.0-22 with ABC General Contractor, Inc. (ABCGC) in the amount of \$882,136.07 to demolish the building at 1501 National Avenue and convert the space to employee parking; and 2) Determine that the demolition Work Order is categorically and statutorily exempt under the California Environmental Quality Act.